 EB is based upon an exhaled breath biological sample matrix.
 A passive collection device containing a thin electret (electrostatic-based) air filter is used to capture and retain submicron bioaerosol particles originating from the airway lining fluid of a donor’s lungs.
 The single barrel collection device is a one-time-use, low cost and compact unit.
-Each device is supplied individually boxed in a package containing everything needed for a single sample collection procedure, including a page with clear diagrammatic-based user instructions.
-The procedure is quick and easy for both the sample Donor and Collector.
+Each device is supplied individually boxed in a package containing everything needed for a single sample collection procedure, including clear diagrammatic-based user instructions.
+The device is easy-to-use and the procedure quick for both the sample donor and collector.

 See user instructions. (sensabues-user-instructions)

-EB has been developed into a versatile platform that offers users a complete solution to collect, extract, detect and identify non-volatile compounds present in exhaled breath.
+EB has been developed into a versatile platform that offers users a complete solution to collect, package, transport, extract, detect and then identify non-volatile compounds present in exhaled breath.
 This is a back-to-lab based testing methodology using standard chromatographic-mass spectrometric techniques such as LC-MS/MS, GC-MS/MS and HRMS.

 Sensabues has filed applications for, and been granted, patents for key design features and functional aspects of the EB sampling device, system and method.